diskoverdata/diskover-docs/source_files/install_docker.md

 If you want to run Diskover Community Edition in Docker, there is a Docker Hub container built by [LinuxServer.io](https://www.linuxserver.io/) at [Diskover Docker Hub](https://hub.docker.com/r/linuxserver/diskover) and [Diskover LinuxServer.io GitHub](https://github.com/linuxserver/docker-diskover).

-Below is a few example Docker files that could be used to help set up Diskover in Docker if you are using Essential + versions and/or want to build your own container.
+Below are a few examples of Docker files that could be used to help set up Diskover in Docker if you are using our [annual subscription editions](https://diskoverdata.com/solutions/) and/or want to build your own container.

->Note: The Diskover Docker files below assume that you have downloaded Diskover archive file and extracted the source files into a directory and are in the diskover or diskover-web directory (depending on what container is getting built).
+> _Note:_ The Diskover Docker files below assume that you have downloaded Diskover archive file and extracted the source files into a directory, and are in the diskover or diskover-web directory (depending on what container is getting built).

 ### Elasticsearch container